gajulaakanksha/ai_agent_evaluation/README.md

 ## Project Summary

-This project analyzes the behavior of an AI voice agent used for education loan debt collection calls.
-The agent communicates with borrowers across multiple conversational phases and attempts to help them resolve outstanding loan payments.
+This project evaluates and improves the behavior of an AI voice agent used for education loan debt collection calls.

-While reviewing real call transcripts, we observed that the agent performs well in some cases but fails badly in others.
-The objective of this project is to systematically identify those failures, determine their root causes, and improve the agent's behavior.

-The project is divided into three stages:

-Detective — Build a conversation evaluator that scores agent performance.
+The agent interacts with borrowers through multiple conversation phases and attempts to guide them toward resolving outstanding loan payments.

+The repository implements a full workflow to:

+- Detect problematic conversations

-Surgeon — Identify flaws in the system prompt and fix them.
+- Identify flaws in the system prompt

+- Fix the prompt and validate improvements

-Architect — Build a reusable pipeline to evaluate prompts at scale.
+- Build a reusable prompt evaluation pipeline

-The result is a prompt evaluation framework that allows fast iteration and reliable testing of conversational AI behavior.
+The result is an automated evaluation framework for conversational AI systems.

 ## Problem Statement

-Problem Context

 AI debt collection agents must carefully balance several goals:

-clearly explain loan obligations
+- clearly explain loan obligations

-understand borrower circumstances
+- understand borrower circumstances

-negotiate repayment options
+- negotiate repayment options

-remain professional and empathetic
+- remain professional and empathetic

-avoid harassment or repetitive messaging
+- avoid harassment or repetitive messaging

 Poor prompt design can cause issues such as:

-ignoring borrower concerns
+- ignoring borrower concerns

-repeating payment demands
+- repeating payment demands

-skipping discovery questions
+- skipping discovery questions

-pressuring borrowers during distress
+- pressuring borrowers during distress

 Manual monitoring of calls does not scale, so an automated evaluation system is needed.